By Syed Hussain · Heuresis

 Ninety-five percent of businesses report zero value from AI.
 That failure rate is the model's thesis.
 If almost everyone fails at AI implementation, the five percent who figure out encoding have a multi-year compounding advantage that widens with every cycle the ninety-five percent are still failing.
 The failure rate is not the problem.
 It is the moat.

 The model does not claim completeness.
-You can score high on all seven variables and still fail because regulation shifted, capital dried up, or a competitor with deeper pockets entered six months later.
+You can pass the gate, sharpen all three variables, and still fail because regulation shifted, capital dried up, or a competitor with deeper pockets entered six months later.
 The model maps what you control.
 If you score above 30 on every audit in this paper and fail to gain measurable traction within twenty-four months, the model is missing a variable.
 That is a falsifiable claim, and the standard I hold this work to.